Talgin/festum_api/README.md

 ## API for Festum App
 The implementation of Festum API using FastAPI.
+Festum is the Latin word for 'feast, party in celebration of something'.

 ### Installation
 > git clone https://github.com/Talgin/festum_api.git